LspongebobJH/knockoffs_BEELINE/README.md

 ## BEELINE benchmarking of Model-X knockoffs

-We mmade mminimal mmodifications to BEELINE in order to benchmark various model-X knockoffs.
+We made minimal modifications to BEELINE in order to benchmark various model-X knockoffs for the purpose of causal gene regulatory network inference.

 The main changes we made were: